jericson/jericson.github.io/_posts/2015-03-23-customer-support-2.markdown

 I was planning on writing out the other 5 steps, but it's my `team@` week and this has turned into procrastination time.

-Next time, I'll either talk more about Joel's Seven Steps or go into other things we've done to improve our system.
+**Next time:** I'll either talk more about Joel's Seven Steps or go into other things we've done to improve our system.